+- detailed task description and standards

+- outcomes

-academic year group detailed task description and standards faculty delivering the assessment task outcomes task number • marking criteria, marking rubric or explicit weighting marking guidelines such as a common due date answer sheet method of submission.
+- marking criteria, marking rubric or explicit marking guidelines such as a common answer sheet

+- method of submission.

 All assessment tasks must be issued using the appropriate THS Assessment Notification template.

 Marking guidelines on this template need to be detailed, explicit and show clearly where marks will be allocated.
 This information is to be provided for students with the understanding that students can essentially use the assessment criteria to grade their own work to gauge assessment task progress and self-assess.